-According to Rousseau and her colleagues “Trust is a psychological state comprising the intention to accept vulnerability based upon positive expectations of the intentions or behavior of another”.
+According to Rousseau and her colleagues, experts in trust building “Trust is a psychological state comprising the intention to accept vulnerability based upon positive expectations of the intentions or behavior of another”.

 The need for trust arises from our interdependence with others.
-We often depend on other people to help us obtain, or at least not to thwart, the outcomes we value (and they on us).
-As our needs with others are intertwined, we also must recognize that there is an element of risk involved in so far as we often encounter situations in which we cannot force cooperation.
+We often depend on other people to help us obtain, or at least not to hinder, the outcomes we are striving for (and they on us).
+As our needs with others are intertwined, we also must recognize that there is an element of risk involved as we often encounter situations in which we can only influence.
 Therefore, trust is very valuable in all workplace interactions.

 Communication is the fundamental tool for rebuilding trust.
 People who have an opportunity to safely explore hurtful events and build understanding can begin to rebuild trust.
 Trust implies mutual understanding between people; each person understands the values and needs of the other.
 This is the stepping stone to enable people to reach an agreement that meets both their needs.